iqtree/iqtree.github.io/doc/Polymorphism-aware models.md

 Bootstrap branch support
 ------------------------

-To overcome the computational burden required by the nonparametric bootstrap, IQ-TREE introduces an ultrafast bootstrap approximation (UFBoot) that is orders of magnitude faster than the standard procedure and provides relatively unbiased branch support values.
+To overcome the computational burden required by the non-parametric bootstrap, IQ-TREE introduces an ultra fast bootstrap approximation (UFBoot) that is orders of magnitude faster than the standard procedure and provides relatively unbiased branch support values.
 To run UFBoot, use the option `-bb`, e.g., for 1000 replicates:

     iqtree -s example.cf -bb 1000

-The standard nonparametric bootstrap is invoked by the `-b` option, e.g., for 100 replicates:
+The standard non-parametric bootstrap is invoked by the `-b` option, e.g., for 100 replicates:

     iqtree -s example.cf -b 100